aws-samples/satellite-comms-analytics-aws/README.md

 e.g. SNR, Modulataion & Coding Rates.
 Additionally ML (Sagemaker) is used to detect anomalies.

 ### AWS Technologies used

+One of the key goals of this SatCom assets repository is to leverage AWS Serverless Analytics

 * Kinesis Data Streams
 * Kinesis Firehose
 * Lambda